apollographql/apollo/docs/source/platform/integrations.md

 <h2 id="datadog">Datadog</h2>

-The Apollo Datadog integration allows you to forward all the performance metrics and analytics data that's available to you in the Engine UI to Datadog as well.
+The Apollo Datadog integration allows you to forward all the performance metrics and analytics data that's available to you in Engine to Datadog as well.
 This is particularly convenient for teams already relying on Datadog for their monitoring, and of the best perks is that Datadog has advanced filtering features that alerts can be set on, and teams can set those alerts based on their GraphQL metrics data from Engine through Datadog.

 The Datadog metrics forwarded by Engine are: